-These small smart TVs are perfect for dorm rooms, bedrooms and studio apartments.
-Based on our guide What size TV should you buy?, you should sit about 3.5 feet or closer when watching a 4K TV in these sizes.
-Be aware that the smallest of these small TVs tend to lack 4K resolution, but they’re still very sharp in HD, and still offer all of the streaming and connected capabilities of higher-resolution models.
+Taking a look at our What size TV should you buy? guide, you should sit about 3.5 feet or closer when watching a 4K TV in these sizes.
+Be aware that the smallest of these small TVs tend to lack 4K resolution, but they’re still very sharp in HD, and offer many of the streaming and connected capabilities of higher-resolution models.
+However, also be aware that LG will this year release a 43in OLED TV, the LG C2, so your small TV options may be about to increase.

 What are the best small smart TVs?